 - 3.1 The Board and Management have separate and shared responsibilities in connection with the continuous process of strategic planning, including the development, implementation, monitoring and revision of the strategic plan.
 The Board's role is to ensure the strategic planning process is inclusive, productive and efficient.
 Ultimately it requires a resolution of the Board of Directors for the Authority to adopt and implement a Strategic Plan.
 The Board then has a continuing role in monitoring its implementation and assessing its effectiveness.
-Management is responsible for providing analysis, options, and recommendations through the process, and, in reporting faithfully on its implementation. - 3.2 It is expected that there will be discussion of strategic matters at every Board meeting, but the Board Calendar will provide that the Board has a Strategic Retreat for at least 1 and 1⁄2 days each year, a follow-up discussion at a subsequent Board meeting, and, the Strategic Plan will be part of the Board's consideration of the annual operating plan and budgets at the Board Budget Workshop in November of each year.
+Management is responsible for providing analysis, options, and recommendations through the process, and, in reporting faithfully on its implementation. - 3.2 It is expected that there will be discussion of strategic matters at every Board meeting, but the Board Calendar will provide that the Board has a Strategic Retreat for at least 1 and 1⁄2 days in June of each year, a follow-up discussion in September of each year, and, the Strategic Plan will be part of the Board's consideration of the annual operating plan and budgets at the Board's workshop in November of each year.